 Which Best DSLR Camera for Beginners is Right For You?

 If you’re relatively new to digital photography, you have quite a few different options for purchasing a first digital camera.
 And while you might be leery of considering an entry-level DSLR as a first camera because of its price point and its complexity, camera makers have done a nice job in recent years of creating DSLR models that are great for inexperienced photographers.
-The best DSLR cameras for beginners listed here all offer plenty of easy-to-use features and great image quality at a reasonable price, which make them very strong candidates as a starter camera.
+Plus the battery life of the DSLR is at least 5 years.
+The best DSLR cameras for beginners listed here all offer plenty of easy-to-use features and great image quality at a reasonable price, which makes them very strong candidates for a starter camera.

 Read Next: Best Underwater Digital Camera